orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - Partial equality confirmed up to,

 - Differences between function looking for variable(s) or not
-- ("Description which generates the thing I'm interested in" Generalized to keeping track of "equivalent (and smaller) programs")
+- ("Description which generates the thing I'm interested in" Generalized to keeping track of "equivalent (and smaller) programs") -> difference between program A generates number Y.
 - Better way of thinking about one-way referenced structure
 - (Local) rewriting, Traversal (with superposed extremes as encoded directions?)
 - [ ] Better notion of functions (non-terminating; orbits) & variables (; replacing structures with others matching either in that structure (;rewrite) or variable replacement (; replace on inaccessible abstrzaction level ; ex. no nice mappings))